 How to get there

-• Roads: The park has a tarmac road connection with Nairobi, a distance of 156 km northwest of Nairobi on the main A104 road.
-The most commonly used route into the park is via the main gate, 4 km from Nakuru Town Centre.
-It is also possible to enter the park from the main Nairobi Nakuru road at Lanet Gate.
-The Nderit Gate is used by people accessing the park from Masai Mara or Elementaita.
+- Roads: The Park has a tarmac road connection with Nairobi, 156 km northwest of Nairobi, on the main A104 road.
+The most commonly used route into the park is via the foremost main Gate, kratom Nakuru Town Centre.
+It is also possible to enter the park from the main Nairobi Nakuru road at Lanet gate.
+The Nderit gate is used by people accessing the Park from Masai Mara or Elementaita.

-• Park Gates: The Gate of entry is Lanet Gate near the Kenya Pipeline.
-The main gate is not accessible due to the rising water levels that hinder a full circuit to the park.
+- Park Gates: The Gate of entry is the Lanet gate near the Kenya Pipeline.
+The main entrance is inaccessible due to rising water levels, which hinder a complete circuit to the park.

 #6.
 Hell’s Gate National Park